 Existing dwelling unit.
 “Existing dwelling unit” means a residential unit in existence on a lot at the time of submission of a permit application to build additional units on that lot.
 If a municipality does not have a permitting process, the dwelling unit on a lot must be in existence at the time construction begins for additional units on a lot.

-Housing.
-“Housing” means any part of a structure which, through sale or lease, is intended for human habitation, including single-family and multifamily housing, condominiums, time-share units, and apartments.
-For purposes of this rule, theis does not include dormitories, boarding houses or other similar types of housing units This also does not include transient housing or short-term rentals, unless these uses are otherwise allowed in local ordinance.
+Implementation date.
+“Implementation date” means:

+January 1, 2024, for municipalities for which ordinances may be enacted by the municipal officers without further action or approval by the voters of the municipality; and

+July 1, 2024, for all other municipalities.

+For purposes of this definition, “further action or approval by the voters of the municipality” means municipalities that have a town meeting form of government.

 Land use ordinance.
 "Land use ordinance" means an ordinance or regulation of general application adopted by the municipal legislative body which controls, directs, or delineates allowable uses of land and the standards for those uses.